shifa-khan/BFS-Visualization-Tool/README.md

 # Interactive BFS Algorithm Visualization Tool

-This project is an interactive web application that visualizes the Breadth-First Search (BFS) algorithm.
-BFS is a fundamental graph traversal algorithm used to explore nodes in a graph level by level, starting from a given source node.
+This project is an interactive web application built using Flask that provides a dynamic visualization of the Breadth-First Search (BFS) algorithm.
+BFS being a fundamental graph traversal algorithm is widely used in computer science and serves as the building block for many applications including shortest path finding, network analysis, and web crawling.
+The application allows users to observe how BFS explores nodes in a graph level by level from a specified starting point.

 ## Features